 How?
 Well, the cost of wholesale electricity can vary hugely depending on the time of day and customer demand.
 Most tariffs hide this from the customer – but if you use most of your electricity off-peak then you can take advantage of this volatility with the right tariff.

-Octopus has an Agile tariff, which varies by the half-hour.
+Octopus has an “Agile” tariff, which varies by the half-hour.
 It is capped at 35p, and peaks between 4 and 7pm.
 Generally it’s been around 10p for the last couple of months, July and August.
 The average price paid in the UK is around 15p.
 The UK has a lot of wind turbines, 31GW installed, which is similar to the demand- so very windy periods, especially with little demand, such as overnight, result in low prices.
+Typically, it seems that an Atlantic storm mid-week produces enough wind energy to bring prices to zero.
 Add in solar in the summer, and afternoon prices can be low too, 5p is not unusual.
 The price isn’t limited to zero- it can go negative!
 In December 2018 prices dropped to zero on one occasion, and -2.4p on another.
+December 2019 has seen two consecutive nights of negative prices as a storm crossed the country; -1p for a few hours on a Sunday morning then as low as -5.09p, on Monday morning.
 Of course periods of low prices also correspond to low carbon – a nice bonus.
 Historical Octopus prices can be seen on the website http://www.energy-stats.uk

 So, if prices vary so much, how can the EV driver make sure that they use the cheapest periods?
 Most cars have a charge timer, and setting this to charge between, say 1 to 5am will generally work well.
 A better way is an intelligent charge cable, and Octopus have teamed up with Ohme to offer a half-price Ohme cable.